"God made the integers, all else is the work of man," Leopold Kronecker.

 About the author

 Michael P. Greaney is a writer with particular interests in astronomy and mathematics.
-He has written articles for a number of astronomical magazines and was a contributing author to the book Observing and Measuring Visual Double Stars (Springer, 2012).
+Apart from the Little book of reversible numbers, he has written articles for a number of astronomical magazines and was a contributing author to the book Observing and Measuring Visual Double Stars (Springer, 2012).